Real Estate Accounting: A Simple Guide for Your Complex Business

 Who needs real estate accounting?

-All real estate professionals need good accounting to stay informed about the health of their business, make appropriate plans for future financial health, and manage all their tax and legal obligations.
+Good accounting empowers real estate professionals to stay informed about the health of their business, make appropriate plans for the future, and manage all their legal and tax obligations.
 This includes property management companies, individual realtors, landlords, and agents working for large companies.

 Bookkeeping vs. Accounting for Real Estate Businesses